Diegoruro/CNYT/ClassicToQuantum/README.md

 (3,2)
 ```

-For more examples use the test file [Pruebas2.py](https://github.com/Diegoruro/ComplexCNYT/blob/master/Pruebas2.py).
+For more examples use the test file [ClassicTest.py ](https://github.com/Diegoruro/CNYT/blob/master/ClassicToQuantum/ClassicTest.py).
 ## Prerequisites
 - [Python](https://www.python.org/) version 3.7 or higher
 - [Git](https://git-scm.com/)
 - [pyCharm](https://www.jetbrains.com/es-es/pycharm/)
+- Matplotlib and numpy libraries

 To use this library you need python, at least 3.7 version, if you already have python installed, to check if it is 3.7 or higher use the following command in cmd.